rachev3/basketball-highlights-extractor/README.md

 # Basketball Highlights Extractor

 This application automatically extracts highlight moments from full-length basketball games by analyzing audio peaks.
-It identifies the most exciting moments based on crowd noise and commentator reactions.
+It identifies the most exciting moments based on crowd noise and commentator reactions while filtering out referee whistles.

+## Key Features

+- **Automatic Highlight Detection**: Finds exciting moments in basketball games based on audio peaks
+- **Referee Whistle Filtering**: Uses frequency analysis to differentiate between whistles and genuine excitement
+- **High-Quality Output**: Downloads videos at the best available quality (up to 1080p)
+- **Customizable Parameters**: Adjust the number of highlights, buffer durations, and more
+- **Highlight Compilation**: Automatically combines individual clips into a single highlight reel

 ## Prerequisites